epeios-q37/atlas-python/atlastk/README.md

 The *Atlas* toolkit can also be used for educational purposes, to write modern programming exercises, i.e. with a true graphical interface instead of the usual outdated textual one.
 More about this can be found [here](https://q37.info/s/cbms43s9).

+There is also a stub to for this library at address <https://q37.info/s/zzcn3wnx>.

 ## Live demonstrations

 Before diving into source code, you can take a look on some live demonstrations to see how applications based on the *Atlas* toolkit look like.
 You will find some games, like the [*15-puzzle* game](http://q37.info/s/jn9zg3bn) and the [*Reversi* (aka *Othello*) game](http://q37.info/s/zz3dzmf7).
 And you will also find the *Atlas* toolkit version of the [*TodoMVC*](http://todomvc.com/) application, which looks like: